roman-grs-pit/covariance-mocks/docs/source/production_management.rst

   4. Balance batch size with queue wait times

 **Debugging and Troubleshooting**
-  1. Check SLURM logs in the campaign logs/ directory
+  1. Check SLURM logs in the production logs/ directory
-  2. Use campaign database for detailed job history
+  2. Use production database for detailed job history
-  3. Validate configuration files before large campaigns
+  3. Validate configuration files before large productions
   4. Test retry mechanisms with intentionally failing jobs

 Configuration Reference
 -----------------------

-For complete configuration schema documentation, see the schema file at ``config/schemas/campaign_schema.yaml``.
+For complete configuration schema documentation, see the schema file at ``config/schemas/production_schema.yaml``.
 Example configurations are available in ``config/examples/``.

-The campaign management system integrates seamlessly with the existing pipeline infrastructure while providing the scalability and reliability required for large-scale covariance mock generation.
+The production management system integrates seamlessly with the existing pipeline infrastructure while providing the scalability and reliability required for large-scale covariance mock generation.